A Berri Good Getaway | Lets Go Caravan and Camping

 < Inspiration / Category: Road Trips / Tags: South Australia

-The area was established as a major citrus and stone fruit growing region for South Australia in the late 1800s.
-Vineyards and orchards still surround the town today.
-The Riverland region represents around a third of the national citrus crop.
+The region was established as a major citrus and stone fruit growing area in the late 1800s, and orchards and vineyards still surround the town today.
+In fact, the Riverland produces around a third of Australia’s citrus crop, making agriculture an important part of the local identity.

 Visiting Berri

-A good way to get an overview of the town is to make the climb to the top of the Water Tower Lookout.
-A staircase winds around the exterior of the disused tower.
-Just before the vertigo starts to set in, continue the climb inside the tower.
-Finish at the 360 degree viewing platform overlooking the town and the Murray River in the distance.
+One of the best ways to get an overview of Berri is by climbing the Water Tower Lookout.
+A staircase winds around the exterior of the disused tower before continuing inside to the viewing platform at the top.
+From here, visitors are rewarded with sweeping views across the town and the winding Murray River in the distance.

-A walk along the banks gives another perspective of the wide river.
-If you head towards the bridge that crosses the Murray, there is more artwork under the bridge and a cutout metal mural of an Aboriginal dreaming story.
-The mural is of Ngurunderi and the huge Murray River cod called Ponde.
-It depicts the creation of the Murray River, lower lakes and Coorong area.
+If you walk towards the bridge that crosses the Murray, you’ll find more artwork beneath the bridge as well as a striking cut-out metal mural telling an Aboriginal Dreaming story.
+The artwork depicts Ngurunderi and the giant Murray River cod known as Ponde, a creation story explaining the formation of the Murray River, the Lower Lakes and the Coorong.

 Camping in Berri